kevinuehara/map-router/README.md

 # Map Router

 This project is a example of a router application.
-It will be provide the best route between two locations.
+It will be provided the best route between two locations.

 It using libraries such as Mapbox and Maplibre to render the map.
 Google Maps API to provide the best route and a open source Geocoder using Nominatim.